 Last Saturday, Ann and I set off eagerly on our long-anticipated campervan trip from Austin to the San Juan Islands in Washington State.
 At mid-day, our 1971 VW, undone by Texas heat, succumbed to vapor lock.
-It had happened three days earlier too, so we immediately made some mechanical improvements.
+It had happened three days earlier too, and we had immediately made some mechanical improvements.
 That should have remedied the problem, but it seems that no matter what you do, old VW vans do not run reliably in hot weather.
 Sitting beside a little-traveled road in cheerless terrain about 150 miles northwest of Austin, we considered whether it might just be impossible to drive it out of Texas during the summer.

 Loading the van and rooftop luggage carrier that morning had required several hours of hard work and a lot of sweat, and we were a little dehydrated by the time we left.
 Then in our hurry to get going, we neglected to bring along much water.
 We were looking for a place to get some, when the van broke down.